 In this paper, we present XIndex, a new fully-fledged concurrent index structure inspired by the learned index.
 While XIndex leverages learned models to speed up the lookup, it can handle concurrent writes efficiently with good scalability.
-Moreover, it is designed to adapt its structure deterministically at runtime and decouple its efficiency from runtime workload characteristics.
-Specifically, this paper makes the following contributions:

 1https://ipads.se.sjtu.edu.cn:1312/opensource/xindex.git